Sunday, April 15, 2012

 Does your position in society make you cry?

 “How hard’s the fortune of all women kind,

 Always in fetters, always confined.

 Slaves to their husbands the rest of their lives.”

 The lyric was first written in Coventry, January 1969 and re-written or extended c 1976.

 This has an interesting song history! : I wrote the first version of the lyric when I was 17, & used magazines like New Society with its sociological articles or Psychology magazines with articles like "The nervy young housewife!" for inspiration.
 Those kind of articles inspired "The Ups and Downs in the life of Mr Toil and Strife" which Nigel Clarke of Coventry duo Cardinal covered and wrote this counter part - "Mrs Stress and Strain!" to go with it.
 In the mid 70's, with things becoming more political in Coventry, I read a number of feminist books, Juliet Mitchell, Sheila Rowbothem etc. & articles like "To pay her is not to free her" which discussed the dicotomy between the "socialist and bourgoise feminists" on housework perspectives.
 After which I extended the lyric and set it music.
-In 1980 we had a little acoustic band with Andy Cairns on lead guitar, who had played in a jazz rock band with Horace Panter long before The Specials and the upright string bass player was also a roadie / Van driver with The Selecter at the time and we had a female singer.
+In 1980 we had a little acoustic band with Andy Cairns on lead guitar, and the upright string bass player was also a roadie / Van driver with The Selecter at the time and we had a female singer.
 We were acoustic not Ska but Andy skanked this one up a bit.
 However this version is my original humble cassette demo version before it got rearranged.
 The band split up when Andy and I went separate ways to do degrees so we never got to gig.